Isachenko/Hangman/README.md

-# Hangman
+# Hangman Hirad Changing it
-Hangman game implementation with ACT-R